Jody Shelley: Personal life

-On July 11, 2004, Jody married fiancée, Mandy Shelley (née Thompson) of Laurelville, Ohio.
-They met in Columbus, Ohio while he was playing for the Blue Jackets.
-In November 2008, they had their first son.

 In addition to Shelley's duties on Blue Jackets broadcasts, he represents the club as a team ambassador where he spearheads the organization of the Blue Jackets Player Alumni Association.

 Shelley hosts the Jody Shelley Golf Fore Health in his hometown of Yarmouth every summer which raises money for hospital equipment.
 As of June 2018, the event has raised over $480,000 in support of Yarmouth Regional Hospital.

 The Town of Yarmouth declared July 13, 2013, as Jody Shelley Day, and honoured Shelley by renaming Cottage Street as Jody Shelley Drive, and also renumbering the Mariners Centre, the local winter sports facility, as 45 Jody Shelley Drive, after his jersey number.